DataReportRe/FPCC/README.md

 $ python3 atomic_test.py
 ```

-All results will be stored in /fpcc/result_analysis/outs_atom
+All results will be stored in /fpcc/result_analysis/outs_atom (it will take 40 minutes)

-#### Getting the tables and figures in paper
+#### Getting the tables and figures for GSL fuctions in paper

 After get results of FPCC and ATOMU, you can just run the following script to get tables and figures in paper: